lejcik/certviewer/README.md

 * Unicode support.
 * Language modules (yet only `english.slg` lang module is provided).
 * Add support for other certificate file types, e.g. PGP ones.

+## Known issues

+* Viewing a password protected certificate file from a file find dialog may be confusing, the dialog is opened above the main window and may be hidden below the file find dialog.
+This issue has to be fixed in the Salamander core.

 ## License